thxbb12/awesome-computing-resources/README.md

 * [Christine Dodrill][47] - Christine Dodrill's blog (web and backend services devops)
 * [Mathieu Ropert][57] - A blog about C++ with a bit of a French touch
 * [The Overflow][58] - The Stackoverflow Blog
+* [Drew DeVault][240] - Drew DeVault is the creator of the Hare language, founder of SourceHut, author of the Wayland book, etc.

 ## Books
 * [SystemsApproach book][138] - Computer Networks: A Systems Approach